luohancfd/FluidDynamicTools/README.md

  - **mat2dat.m**: This is my own script to export data from Matlab to Tecplot.
 Instead of exporting binary file, it exports ASCII file, which is human readable.
 Arguments of the function is similar to mat2tecplot.
 Currently it only supports X-Y line or 2D data.
  - **tec2mat.m**: It serves the opposite function compared to *mat2dat.m*.
 I usually used it when I need to use Matlab to postprocess results from other software.
  - **tec2py.py**: Python version of *tec2mat.m*.
+ - **ExtractStreamLine.py**: Extract staganation streamline starting at I=0 from a 2D contour and export the results to a dat file.

 ## Publication Tools
  - **ExportEPS.py**: A simple python script to batch export *eps* files from Tecplot layout.
 To use it, you must install Tecplot (ver > 2017) with pytecplot support and have a valid license for pytecplot.